-Does this resonate with you?
-“I feel that I am missing something from my life.”
-If so, then this exercise may be valuable to you.
+“I feel that I am missing something essential from my life.”
+If this resonates with you, this exercise may be valuable to you.

 Self-Observation on my feeling of missing something from my life